-Bianca Vaccarini who is a fashion blogger, is one such woman who falls in the in between size range.
+Bianca Vaccarini who is a fashion blogger, is one such woman who falls in the in-between size range.
 She says that the fashion brands that contact her for influencer marketing campaigns are usually the ones that offer plus size clothing, even though she is technically not a plus size blogger.
-Franziska Hasselhof, a medical student/blogger is tired of receiving comments like “Oh, I’m so happy to find a girl who’s not stick skinny who can still look good,”, she considers these as back handed compliments where someone is saying ‘you look nice in those clothes,despite being heavy, instead of simply saying you look nice.’
-Amy Schumer’s views on the topic are similar too, when she reacted to Glamour magazine’s plus size issue, featuring her along with plus size models.
+Franziska Hasselhof, a medical student/blogger is tired of receiving comments like “Oh, I’m so happy to find a girl who’s not stick skinny who can still look good,”, she considers these as backhanded compliments where someone is saying ‘you look nice in those clothes, despite being heavy, instead of simply saying you look nice.’
+Amy Schumer’s views on the topic are similar too, when she reacted to Glamour magazine’s plus size issue, featuring her along with plus-size models.
 “Plus size is considered size 16 in America, I go between a size 6 and an 8.
-Glamour magazine put me in their plus size only issue without asking or letting me know and it doesn’t feel right to me.
+Glamour magazine put me in their plus size the only issue without asking or letting me know and it doesn’t feel right to me.
 Young girls seeing my body type thinking that is plus size?
 What are your thoughts?
-Mine are not cool.”
+Mine is not cool.”